huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Don't just dream for winning.
 Train for it.
 Pursue your goals aggressively and relentlessly.
 There is no compromise.
 Don't ask for any permission.
 Just tap yourself on the shoulder and do the work directly.
 If you live for people's approval, you will die from their rejection.

 Show up every day.
 Be a habit and routine machine.

-Do a little more of what you want to do every single day, until your vision becomes reality.
+Do a little more of

+what you want to do every single day, until your vision becomes reality.
+It's those little bits of good put together that overwhelm the world.

 Make consistent daily tiny actions.
 Make everyday count.
 Never miss a day.
 Everyday you start at zero.
 Each morning you are born again.
 What you do today is what matters most.
 The days are long, but the decades are short.
 No time wasted.
 Every single minutes matters.
 Ten minutes, once gone, are gone for good.

 Your daily behaviours shape your future.
 Day by day, what you think and what you do is who you become.
 A good day of training is worth little on its own, but a good year was worth plenty.
 Your final results are merely a reflection of your prior commitments.
 All success is a lagging indicator.